 Greetings and salutations!
 I wanted to take a moment to introduce myself.
 First, I’d like to say a big thank you to Tanya at Best Fabric Store for her EXTREME patience and grace with me.
 I’m privileged to have the opportunity to bring my creative know-how to you.
 She has waited with much grace and anticipation, and I couldn’t thank her enough for being the kind soul she is.
-I’d also like to add that Tanya, who is incidentally the owner, also provides, PERSONALLY, hands down the finest customer service, ever!
+And, provides hands down the finest customer service, ever!

 But by the time I was an adult, I didn’t want to sew.
 Mom never gave up.
 She bought me my first machine when I was 24, which gathered dust for two years.
 My first project was a circle skirt, and an epic disaster.
 Eventually I made it work and wore it…once.
 The machine went back to gathering dust.

-It took another year until I dug the machine back out when I became pregnant with my first child and there wasn’t a maternity clothing store within an hour’s drive.
+It took another year until I dug the machine back out while expecting my first child and there wasn’t a maternity clothing store within an hour’s drive.

 Flash forward and here we are.
-Reading teacher by day, blogger and upholstery master by night.
 Three grown kids later (and STILL waiting for grandchildren!)
 I’ve a love for vintage sewing machines, and I do not consider myself a seamstress.
 I just love to make stuff.
 Frankly, I don’t really enjoy making clothes, and even less repairing them.

 However, I am sincerely crazy for DIY.
 So much so that I drive my daughter insane every time we shop because inevitably it ends with, oh, come on now, I can make that, followed by her angst and rolling eyes.
 She buys it anyway, though.
 I secretly laugh when it falls apart and smile sweetly when she then wants me to fix it.